Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

-- The Lakers have a 6-4 record against the spread while going 8-2 overall over their last 10 games.
+- The Lakers have gone over the total in seven of their last 10 games.

-- The Lakers have hit the over in eight of their past 10 outings.
+- Los Angeles has covered the spread in a higher percentage of its home games than away games.
+It has covered 21 times in 41 opportunities when playing at home, and it has covered 20 times in 41 opportunities in away games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.